Angels Brought Me Here

 "Angels Brought Me Here" (or "Faith Has Brought Me Here") is a pop song by Australian singer-songwriter Guy Sebastian.
 It was released in Australia on 24 November 2003 as the lead single from his debut album, Just as I Am (2003).
 The song was written by Jörgen Elofsson and John Reid for Network Ten's TV talent competition, Australian Idol's inaugural season.
 Recorded versions were made for both grand finalists, Sebastian and Shannon Noll, with only Sebastian's version officially released by BMG.
 On 22 November the promotional video had premiered on the same network's Video Hits – produced by Australian Idols Stephen Tate and directed by its musical director, John Foreman.

-"Angels Brought Me Here" peaked at number-one on the ARIA Singles Chart.
-It was the first of 12 top ten and six number-one singles for Sebastian in Australia.
-"Angels Brought Me Here"'s first week sales were at the time the highest one week's sales on record for both an Australian artist and a debut artist.
-It currently still has the second highest one week sales for an Australian artist single.
-The song was certified as five times platinum by the Australian Recording Industry Association (ARIA) and sold in excess of 350,000 units.
-In January 2010 "Angels Brought Me Here" was announced as the highest selling single of the decade (2000–2009).
-Until 2011 the song held the record as the highest selling Australian artist single in Australian chart history.
-"Angels Brought Me Here" was also popular in New Zealand, topping the RIANZ Singles Chart and achieving platinum certification.
+"Angels Brought Me Here" peaked at number one on the Australian ARIA Singles Chart.
+The single's first-week sales were at the time the highest weekly sale on record for both an Australian artist and a debut artist.
+The song was certified quintuple platinum by the Australian Recording Industry Association (ARIA) and sold in excess of 350,000 units.
+In January 2010 "Angels Brought Me Here" was announced as the highest-selling single of the 2000s decade in Australia.
+Until 2011 the song held the record as the highest-selling Australian-artist single in Australian chart history.
+"Angels Brought Me Here" was also popular in New Zealand, topping the RIANZ Singles Chart and achieving platinum status.
 In October 2004, Lisa B. Bermingham published Sebastian's official biography, Angels Brought Me Here.